 Install and configure Pi OS#

-- Boot Up: Insert the preloaded micro-SD card and power on your Pi.
+- Boot up: Insert the preloaded micro-SD card and power on your Pi.

-- Update the System: Open the terminal and run:
+- Update the system: Open the terminal and run:

 sudo apt update && sudo apt upgrade -y - Enable SSH: If remote access sounds like your jam:Navigate to